Now that it's officially summer, here's a wonderful and super easy dessert to shine even on a special occasion.

 -

-Line the base of a small springform pan with baking paper.
+Line the base of a small springform pan with parchment paper.
 Set aside.

 -